ACB-Bible/Bible-Code/Readme.md

 ##### New Computerized Bible

-This folder contains the documentation for the NCB "New Christian Bible" Project.
+The "New Christian Bible" project documentation.

 [Back to Top](#top)